Anjana's Grey Hair Transformation

 anjana's grey hair demarcation line gray indian india asian silver hair woman www.sparklingsilvers.com

-My attempt to know how much grey I was 🙂
+My attempt to know how much grey hair I had

 Social media is a great platform and can bring change to society.
-It’s been more than a year since I created my Instagram account @sparklingsilvers, where I documented my hair journey.
-Recently I created a Facebook page, SparklingSilvers, to cheer up the companions sailing in the same boat!
-And also a closed Facebook group SparklingSilvers India, exclusively for support and encouragement for women going grey in India.
-Gone is the time when this movement was just virtual.
+It’s been more than a year since I created my Instagram account, @sparklingsilvers, where I documented my hair journey.
+I created a Facebook page, SparklingSilvers, to cheer up the companions sailing in the same boat! and a closed Facebook group SparklingSilvers India, exclusively for support and encouragement for women going grey in India.

 My inspiration

 This journey brought me close to many ladies who took the plunge and created their own unique stories.
-I am inspired by every woman I came across on this journey, as each of us has something unique to share, inspire and influence.
+I am inspired by every woman I encountered on this journey, as each of us has something unique to share, inspire, and influence.

 Anjana natural grey hair and sari india indian asian silver hair woman www.sparklingsilvers.com